Am I Undercharging? How to Tell if You’re Underpricing Your MSP Services

 1. Your gross margin per client is declining over time

 If you track gross margin per client, a downward trend is a red flag.
 This often happens when labor costs rise, tooling costs increase, or new compliance and security requirements are layered on.
-Even a “profitable” client can become a money drain if you haven’t factored in these ongoing costs.

 For example, you rolled out multi-factor authentication and endpoint protection upgrades but didn’t adjust your monthly service fee.